MicrosoftDocs/windows-powershell-docs/docset/windows/adfs/Remove-AdfsCertificate.md

 ### None

 ## NOTES
-* Removing a certificate removes it only from the Active Directory Federation Services (AD FS) configuration data.
+* Removing a certificate removes it only from the AD FS configuration data.
 It does not remove or delete the certificate from the local certificate store on the server computer.

 ## RELATED LINKS